jolicode/generator-joli-symfony/README.md

 generator-joli-symfony is a [Yeoman Generator](http://yeoman.io/generators/) to scaffold Symfony2 projects with sensible defaults, common bundles and frontend tools.

-It will create a new Symfony project, remove Assetic and replace it with either Gulp or Grunt.
+It will create a new Symfony project, remove Assetic and replace it with either Gulp, Grunt or Brunch.

 ### Demo